-The City should also continue to coordinate with Palm Beach County Department Environmental Resource Management, as well as Federal agencies State and on nourishment projects and implementation of the Palm Beach County Shoreline Protection Plan.
+The City should also continue to coordinate with Beach County Department the Palm of Environmental Resource Management, as well as Federal State and agencies on beach nourishment projects and implementation of the Palm Beach County Shoreline Protection Plan.
 To date Delray Beach has participated in eight nourishment projects since the initial nourishment in 1973.
 Periodic nourishment is provided every five years, and occasional storm damage repair projects are used as a response to losses from the hurricane season.
 For detailed information See COASTAL MANAGEMENT ELEMENT.